junxit/us-congress-bills-116/metadata.md

 - 2019-07-24 — The previous question was ordered pursuant to the rule.
 - 2019-07-24 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of the amendment offered by Mr. Roe (TN), which had been debated earlier and on which further proceedings had been postponed.
 - 2019-07-25 — Received in the Senate.
+- 2019-12-18 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-12-19 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 390.